Internet of Things (IoT) - Part 2 (Building Blocks & Architecture)

 • Examples of sensors are gas sensor, water quality sensor, moisture sensor, etc.

-• Embedded hardware devices, microcontroller, etc are the ones that process the data because they have processors attached to it.
+• Embedded hardware devices, microcontrollers, etc are the ones that process the data because they have processors attached to it.

-• Gateways are responsible for routing the processed data and send it to proper locations for its (data) proper utilization.
+• Gateways are responsible for routing the processed data and sending it to proper locations for its (data) proper utilization.

 • LAN, WAN, PAN, etc are examples of network gateways.

-• These cloud-based applications which are responsible for rendering the effective meaning to the data collected.
+• These cloud-based applications are responsible for rendering effective meaning to the data collected.
 Applications are controlled by users and are a delivery point of particular services.

-• Examples of applications are home automation apps, security systems, industrial control hub, etc.
+• Examples of applications are home automation apps, security systems, industrial control hubs, etc.

 In Figure 2, the extreme right block forms the application end of the IoT system.

-In a nutshell, from the figure we can determine that the information gathered by the sensing node (end node) is processed first then via connectivity it reaches the embedded processing nodes that can be any embedded hardware devices and are processed there as well.
+In a nutshell, from the figure we can determine that the information gathered by the sensing node (end node) is processed first then via connectivity, it reaches the embedded processing nodes which can be any embedded hardware devices, and are processed there as well.
 It then passes through the connectivity nodes again and reaches the remote cloud-based processing that can be any software and is sent to the application node for the proper applied usage of the data collected and also for data analysis via big data.

 How the IoT works is quite simple.

-First, it acquires information with respect to basic resources (names, addresses and so on) and related attributes of objects by means of automatic identification and perception technologies such as RFID, wireless sensor and satellite positioning, in other words, the sensors, RFID tags, and all other uniquely identifiable objects or "things" acquire real-time information (data) with the virtue of a central hub like smartphones.
+First, it acquires information with respect to basic resources (names, addresses, and so on) and related attributes of objects by means of automatic identification and perception technologies such as RFID, wireless sensors, and satellite positioning, in other words, the sensors, RFID tags, and all other uniquely identifiable objects or "things" acquire real-time information (data) with the virtue of a central hub like smartphones.

 Let’s have a look at the following diagram.